The

 |

-A few will limit their practices to cosmetic surgery, and therefore perform procedures such as liposuction, breast surgery,
+the body.
+A few will limit their practices to cosmetic surgery, and therefore perform procedures such as liposuction, breast

 focus all their training on the structural, functional and aesthetic aspects of the eyes, eyelids and face.